 URBANFILTER: Filtering out microplastics where they are created

 One negative environmental impact of driving that most people are not aware of is the amount of microplastics caused by tire wear while driving.
 Tire wear is one of the largest sources of microplastics entering the environment.
 In Germany alone, the amount of tire wear is over 100,000 tons per year.
-Sewage treatment plants are not able to hold back microplastics.
-Reaching the sewage system unfiltered they are a danger to natural waterways and ultimately also to us humans.
-Therefore, the Environmental Foundation is funding a project with the Technical University of Berlin, Department of Urban Water Management, which is researching an innovative filter system for road gullies that is intended to reduce the entry of microplastics and other pollutants into the sewer system.
+Sewage treatment plants are in general capable of holding back microplastics.
+However, depending on the wastewater system, there are also road drainage systems that are not routed via the sewer system to a wastewater treatment plant.
+Frequently, road runoff is discharged directly into surface waters and poses a threat to natural waters and thus ultimately to us humans as well.
+Therefore, the Environmental Foundation is funding a project with the Technical University of Berlin, Department of Urban Water Management, which is researching an innovative filter system for road gullies that is intended to reduce the entry of microplastics and other pollutants into the sewer system and surface waters.
 The project was launched in September 2020 and is scheduled to run for around three years.

 The fact that more tire wear particles are produced in stop-and-go traffic or at traffic lights is also taken into account.
 An intelligent networking concept is considering parameters such as traffic volume, weather forecast and street cleaning.
 The evaluation of various data enables a prognosis for the optimal time to empty the filter as well as the predictive use of street cleaning vehicles in order to remove the pollutants from the road before they are captured by the rainwater flowing off.

 Therefore the prototypes are tested and optimized on a special test stand at the TU of Berlin with the addition of different defined types of dirt particles and different rain intensities.